-Definitive docu about self-destructive fringe group of anti-Vietnam War movement responsible for 1974 kidnapping of Patty Hearst.
-Superbly researched and constructed, pic is an improvement over last year’s “The Weather Underground."
-Docu is prime for the bigscreen where it should have vigorous play care of a savvy distrib.
+Robert Stone’s “Neverland: The Rise and Fall of the Symbionese Liberation Army” is a definitive documentary about the self-destructive fringe group of the anti-Vietnam War movement responsible for the astounding 1974 kidnapping of Patty Hearst.
+Superbly researched and constructed, pic is an improvement over last year’s “The Weather Underground,” which backed away from judging political terror on the left.
+Stone shows the SLA’s human face, but stresses the stain it put on American radicalism.
+Slated for a 2005 “American Experience” airing, docu is prime for the bigscreen where it should have vigorous play care of a savvy distrib.